Ramzi-Alqrainy/solr-php/README.md

 -------------------------------------------------
 1. Comapatable with Solr 7.x
 2. Fast by using curl instead of file_get_content
-3. using json for indexing instead of xml and you can use xml.
+3. Using json for indexing instead of xml and you can use xml.